day8/re-frame/docs/Interceptors.md

 ## Handlers Are Interceptors Too

-You might see that registration above as associating `:some-id` with two things:
+You could see that registration above as associating `:some-id` with two things:

 1. a chain of 2 interceptors `[in1 in2]`
-2. a `handler`.
+2. an `event handler`.

-Except, the `handler` is turned into an interceptor too (we'll see how shortly).
+Except, the `event handler` is turned into an interceptor too (we'll see how shortly).

-So `:some-id` is only associated with one thing: a 3-chain of interceptors, with the `handler` wrapped in an interceptor, called say `i`, and put on the end of the other two: `[in1 in2 i]`.
+So, ***actually***, `:some-id` is only associated with one thing: a 3-chain of interceptors, with the `event handler` wrapped in an interceptor, called say `i`, and put on the end of the other two, forming a vector of three interceptors: `[in1 in2 i]`.

-Except, the registration function itself, `reg-event-db`, actually takes this 3-chain and inserts its own standard interceptors, called say `std1` and `std2` (which do useful things, again more soon) at the front, so **ACTUALLY**, there's about 5 interceptors in the chain: `[std1 std2 in1 in2 h]`
+But wait, there's more.
+The registration function itself, `reg-event-db`, actually takes this 3-chain and inserts its own standard interceptors, called say `std1` and `std2` (which do useful things, again more soon) at the front, so **ACTUALLY**, there's about 5 interceptors in the chain: `[std1 std2 in1 in2 h]`